The winners and losers of Amazon’s warehouse union vote

 While this vote is a setback for all warehouse workers who may be hoping to unionize, it’s not the end for the larger movement.

-“They made it to a vote, that means there’s momentum behind this movement and there is discontent among their workers, and now that discontent has been amplified to a national level, where they are getting support from large unions,” said Lynne Vincent, assistant professor of management at Syracuse University’s Whitman School of Management.
+“They made it to a vote,” said Lynne Vincent, assistant professor of management at Syracuse University’s Whitman School of Management.
+“That means there’s momentum behind this movement and there is discontent among their workers, and now that discontent has been amplified to a national level, where they are getting support from large unions.”

 The vote has fed into an already growing public conversation around unionization, especially at technology companies.
 In recent years, there have been calls to unionize at Google and a worldwide walkout.
-Gig companies like Uber and Lyft have faced questions about their classifications of workers as contractors, and their ability to unionize.
-But there hasn’t been any decisive win in favor or technology workers so far.
+Gig companies such as Uber and Lyft have faced questions about their classifications of workers as contractors and their ability to unionize.
+But there hasn’t been any decisive win in favor of technology workers.

 Richard Trumka, president of the AFL-CIO, said during a union news conference that the Amazon campaign will “open the floodgates” of union action.